 - If you withdraw to less than 6 credits in a semester

 - Exceeding your FWS award amount prior to the end of the award period

 - Supervisor dismissal: absences, excessive lateness, poor work habits, etc.

 A written notice will be sent to the student and supervisor with information for the reason of termination.
 This notice will include the last date of work for the student.
 A student will not be paid for any hours after the written termination date of the program.
 It is the student's responsibility to terminate their employment if they receive written notice of any of the above reasons from the Financial Aid Office or Work Supervisor.

 Once you have earned the total amount of your work-study award, you must stop working.
 Your work-study award represents the maximum amount of money you are allowed to make for the period you are awarded.
 During your work-study appointment with the Financial Aid Office, the maximum hours per week you can work will be calculated.
 If you consistently work over the amount of hours needed to earn your award, you will run out of money before the end of the semester.
 If you do run out of money you can write a letter requesting to be considered for an increase in the amount of your award.
 Reconsiderations are based on eligibility and availability of funds.

 Originally I declined work-study but now I am interested.
 What do I do?

-If you originally declined work-study or did not respond to the postcard asking you to set up an appointment with a work-study coordinator, your work-study award may be canceled.
-If you would like to be reconsidered for work-study, write a letter of reconsideration requesting your work-study award be evaluated.
+If you originally declined work-study your work-study award may be canceled.
+If you would like to be reconsidered for work-study, write an email of reconsideration requesting your work-study award be evaluated.
 A revised award letter will be sent if funds are available.